East End and West End of Oslo: Geographical and economic differences before 1840

 In pre-industrial times, the rich and the poor lived in the same houses, with a wider distribution than what became common after the latter half of the 19th century.
-In Christiania, the elite lived in Kvadraturen inside the city walls, which were at that time called "Kvartalenerne".
+In Christiania, the elite lived in Kvadraturen inside the city walls, which were at that time called Kvartalerne (the Blocks).
 This area was the focus of well-off business owners in the East End near Bjørvika, whereas many workers lived in the north-western part along the streets Akersgata, Nedre Vollgate and Øvre Vollgate.

-The mandatory use of masonry or timber hatch construction (murtvang) was enforced in the area from 1624, and in the early 18th century this use spread out about 200 metres outside the city walls.
+The mandatory use of masonry or timber frame with brick infill construction (murtvang) was enforced in the area from 1624, and in the early 18th century this use spread out about 200 metres outside the city walls.
 It was many times more expensive to build houses of masonry than of wood.
 The mandatory use of masonry, intended to prevent fire hazards, was found difficult to enforce already from 1624, and occasional disputes about it arose as the city grew.